-Table 2: Drug resistance profiles among TB cases with DST results available, Australia, 2019-2022 b Resistance to rifampicin, isoniazid, and any fluroquinolone, OR resistance to rifampicin, isoniazid, and any second-line injectable (amikacin, capreomycin, and kanamycin).
+Table 2: Drug resistance profiles among TB cases with DST results available, Australia, 2019-2022

-c Resistance to rifampicin, isoniazid, and any fluroquinolone, and to at least one of the three injectable second-line drugs (WHO definition prior to 2021).

-d Resistance to isoniazid and rifampicin, and any of the fluoroquinolones, and to at least one additional Group A drug (updated WHO definition from 2021 onwards).
+- a Resistance to at least one first-line anti-TB drug: isoniazid, rifampicin, pyrazinamide, and ethambutol. - b Resistance to rifampicin, isoniazid, and any fluroquinolone, OR resistance to rifampicin, isoniazid, and any second-line injectable (amikacin, capreomycin, and kanamycin). - c Resistance to rifampicin, isoniazid, and any fluroquinolone, and to at least one of the three injectable second-line drugs (WHO definition prior to 2021). - d Resistance to isoniazid and rifampicin, and any of the fluoroquinolones, and to at least one additional Group A drug (updated WHO definition from 2021 onwards).